lilbee

 Pick and tune your models

-Chat, embedding, vision, and reranking are separate roles, each with its own model.
-The Model Catalog (command palette or chat toolbar) browses featured picks or searches Hugging Face Hub, shows each model's size and memory before you pull, and flags ones that won't run on your hardware.
-Defaults are sensible out of the gate; Settings exposes the retrieval and generation knobs when you want to go deeper, each with a reset.
+Open the Model Catalog from the command palette or the chat toolbar.
+It browses featured picks or searches Hugging Face Hub.
+It shows each model's size and memory before you pull, and flags the ones that won't run on your hardware.

 Already running Ollama or LM Studio?
 Keep them.

 lilbee has its own model manager and multi-GPU fleet, built on llama.cpp.
-Downloading, running, and updating models for you is the default and the simplest path, with no second app to think about.
+Downloading, running, and updating models for you is the default, and the simplest path.
+There's no second app to think about.

 Battle-tested managers are supported too, so you don't have to switch model managers to use lilbee.

-If your models already live in Ollama or LM Studio, point lilbee at the running server and they show up right in the same Chat / Embed / Vision / Rerank pickers, next to lilbee's own models and any cloud models, each labeled by where it runs.
-You keep managing them in the app you already use; lilbee just uses them.
-Pick whichever fits how you already work, and mix all three freely.
+If your models already live in Ollama or LM Studio, point lilbee at the running server.
+They show up in the same Chat / Embed / Vision / Rerank pickers, next to lilbee's own models and any cloud models.
+Each one is labeled by where it runs.
+You keep managing them in the app you already use, and lilbee just uses them.

 The same flow works with LM Studio's local server: